Professor Natalie Vanicek

 Natalie Vanicek is a Professor of Clinical Biomechanics and a Senior Fellow of the Higher Education Academy (SFHEA).
 She is Associate Editor in Sports Medicine and Biomechanics for the Journal of Sports Sciences and Associate Member of the British Association of Chartered Physiotherapists in limb Absence Rehabilitation (BACPAR).

 Natalie moved to the University of Hull from Canada in 2004 and also spent time working at the University of Sydney.
 She is passionate about her research in clinical gait analysis and musculoskeletal biomechanics.
-Her work is aimed at improving quality-of-life and functional mobility and reducing falls among individuals with a lower limb amputation and limited mobility.
+Her work is aimed at improving quality-of-life and functional mobility, and reducing falls among individuals with a lower limb amputation with limited mobility.

-Natalie also developed the KEEP MOVING community exercise programme for people living with limb loss in Hull.
+In 2019, Natalie developed the KEEP MOVING community exercise programme for people living with limb loss in Hull.
 KEEP MOVING won the 2024 Disability Sport Yorkshire Cyril Villiers Organisation award.
-It is also being delivered online to people across the country in partnership with the Limbless Association, the largest national charity for people living with limb loss.
+It is also delivered online to people across the country in partnership with the Limbless Association, the largest national charity for people living with limb loss.